whaynes/STCW23/jekyll/_assessments/OICEW-2-1C.md

 <tr><td>

 {% capture behavior %}
-{% do Use tools, usetools %} to {% do Fabricate, fabricate %} an external thread on the 1/2" pipe with the axis of the pipe and thread co-linear
+{% do usetools, Use tools %} to {% do fabricate, Fabricate %} an external thread on the 1/2" pipe with the axis of the pipe and thread co-linear
 {% endcapture %}
 {{ behavior | markdownify }}